5 Incredible Food Preservation Methods

 Canning Process

-Before you begin canning any food, read the USDA’s Complete Guide to Home Canning and my Home Canning-Important Do’s and Don’ts!
+Before you begin canning food, read the USDA’s Complete Guide to Home Canning and my Home Canning-Important Do’s and Don’ts!

-1. Choose the right canning method
+1. Choose the correct canning method.

-1. Choose the right canning equipment
+1. Choose the right canning equipment.

-1. Prepare your food
+1. Prepare your food.

-1. Process the jars
+1. Process the jars.

 Freezing